Andy4495/SWI2C/README.md

 This library implements a software I2C controller interface.
 It was written without any platform-specific code, and should therefore work on any platform supported by the Arduino or Energia IDEs.

 Since this is a software-based, platform-agnostic implementation, the clock speed is significantly reduced compared to a hardware-based I2C implementation.
-Expect a clock speed of about 25 KHz when using an 8 MHz microcontroller.
+Expect an I2C clock speed of about 25 KHz when using an 8 MHz microcontroller.

 ## Comparison to Arduino Wire Library